PHart3/colimits-agda/README.md

    docker build -f Dockerfile.lmcs .
    ```

+   This build should take about 35 minutes in total, with the type checking
-   The type checking for this file takes about 25 minutes.
+   taking about 25 minutes.

 2. Generate HTML files: